Khalife/ker-nel-experiments/README.md

 **Neighbor score computation**

 In our experiments, we built a matrix EC containing cosine similarity scores between neighbors entity and a set of arbitrary "informative" entities (cf next subsection).
+EC has shape (N x E).
-Then, we computed the TF-IDF cosine similarity of the query context in a vector M. This vector M is decomposed along the basis of informative entities.
+Then, we computed the TF-IDF cosine similarity of the query context with informative entities in a vector M, shape (E x 1).

-The final score corresponds to euclidian norm difference between vector M and column vectors of matrix EC.
+The final scores vector is computed with euclidian norm difference between vector M and column vectors of matrix EC.

+However, this returns a variable size vector, depending on the degree of the entity node.
+To set a constant size we consider the following procedure:

+- reorder by type using type mapping function (cf subsection Type Mapping function)
+- if there are multiple neighbors for one type, compute minimum over the scores for these type
+- if there is no neighbor for one type, set 0.

 **Set of informative entities**

-**Number of nodes and types**
+This set of informative entities has been chosen through our experiments (called "real_ids" in node_ranking/collect_spark-explore_from_nicknames_collect.py).
+It is composed of a list of entities:

+- Entities of type "Settlement"
+- Entities of type "AdministrativeRegion"
+- A subset of Entities of type "Country"

+It can be improved, as type mapping function.